sebleier/django-redis-cache/README.rst

 * Client-side sharding when multiple locations provided.
 * Delete keys using wildcard syntax.
 * Clear cache using version to delete only keys under that namespace.
-* Ability to select pickle version.
+* Ability to select pickle protocol version.
+* Support for Master-Slave setup

 0.9.0